OVERBUST VICTORIAN (Style 1877 and Style 1891) BY JILL HOVERMAN

 especially for those who do not wear a corset often.

-corset seen right.
+corset seen with hat below.
 This style provides more hip

 coverage and is a flattering choice on naturally curvy